 Pettit, of Atlanta, has sought for more than 25 years two drawings created in prison by Joubert.
 Pettit is a former Omaha reporter and author of "A Need to Kill: The True-Crime Account of John Joubert, Nebraska's Most Notorious Serial Child Killer."

-Joubert was convicted of the fatal stabbings of two Bellevue-area boys, ages 12 and 13, weeks apart in 1983.
-A Maine jury later found him guilty of murder in the 1982 slaying of an 11-year-old boy there.
+Joubert was convicted of fatally stabbing two Bellevue-area boys, ages 12 and 13, weeks apart in 1983.
+Following his conviction in Nebraska, a jury in Maine found him guilty in the 1982 slaying of an 11-year-old boy there.

 Pettit had contended the public has a compelling interest and a right to see the drawings, which he and others say graphically depict Joubert's fantasies about killing children.
 The Sarpy County Attorney's office, which prosecuted Joubert, had supported the release of the drawings to Pettit.